-(Prices not included in this section as domain name prices vary - basic ".com" domains can be as low as $12/year, but can also range up to hundreds or thousands per year.
-Social media posting from Buffer is free for the basic plan)
+(Prices not included for Google Domains as domain name prices vary drastically.
+Basic ".com" domains can be as low as $12/year, but can also range up to hundreds or thousands per year.)

 Why do you need this?
 See our Domain Name / Website / Social Media Guide [coming soon].